xjtu-intsoft/MiniChecker/README-rawtext.txt

+[NOTE] Due to the Anonymous GitHub mechanism, certain Markdown files might appear blank for display reasons.
+Here, we provide the raw text version for the reviewers' direct reference.

 # MiniChecker

 MiniChecker is a tool for detecting abusive data permission request (ADPR) behaviors in mini-programs.

 We implented MiniChecker base on *Sparrow*  (from [Code-Fuse](https://github.com/codefuse-ai/CodeFuse-Query)).

-**In adherence to data confidentiality requirements and public review mechanisms, util December 16, 2023, MiniChecker has not yet open all of its codes.
-The code and samples are presently undergoing a confidentiality review and will be released to the public upon the conclusion of the review process.**
+**As of December 16, 2023, we are actively working towards making *MiniChecker* publicly available to enhance the reusability of our artifacts.
+However, due to confidentiality constraints imposed by some of the platforms we collaborate with, the code and data in our artifacts must undergo de-identification and review by these platforms before the full content of MiniChecker can be disclosed.
+Upon completion of the review process, we will promptly release the entire method code.**

 ## Table of contents